 * The Raid Leader, in accordance with the Officers, has full discretion on determining raid composition, however, will make every attempt to follow the above priority.

-* The Raid Leader, in accordance with the Officers, will make every attempt to ensure the fairness in alternating members for the purpose of raiding.
-It must be understood by all guild members that this is secondary to progression.
+* The Raid Leader, in accordance with the Officers, will also make every attempt to ensure the fairness in alternating members for the purpose of raiding.
+It must be understood by all guild members that this is SECONDARY to progression.

-* Your performance will always be monitored by Officers; should an Officer feel that your performance is sub-par all attempts will be made to assist with improving it.
-If it is not up to the level which the guild Officers feel is satisfactory, you may be demoted to Member at the Officer’s discretion.
+* Your performance will always be monitored by Officers; should an Officer feel that your performance is sub-par, attempts will be made to assist with improving it.
+If it is not up to the level which the guild Officers feel is satisfactory, you may be demoted to Member (or denied Core status at the end of your recruitment period) at the Officer’s discretion.
 All demotions are subject to GM approval.

 *If you intend to raid with us on progression encounters, it is expected of each and every member to come to a new fight having read the strategy, watched the videos, or anything that will ultimately result in them knowing precisely what you have to do.
 It wastes time to come to a new boss, spend fifteen minutes explaining it, and ultimately come away with maybe half the raid understanding what’s going on.
 Do your homework.
 It’s part of Raiding 101 and it is also a requirement for raiding with us.